 Determining the cost and distribution of all compensation elements.
 The two most common approaches are top-down and bottom-up.
 Another approach is zero-based budgeting.
 See the definitions of those terms.

 Planning for the complete compensation cycle, including designing compensation plans, running simulations, creating budgets, generating accruals, managing the review and approval processes, communication, and reporting.

 Projecting the distribution and cost of compensation for a given time period.
 Often done quarterly, to provide Finance with up-to-date accruals.
 Your compensation system should enable you to take the latest performance forecasts and use them to generate an updated compensation spending forecast, using simulations to allow the performance assumptions and current compensation plans to calculate projected payouts.

 The ability to produce the information needed by all stakeholders: employees, managers, HR, Finance, executives, the Board of Directors, auditors, and regulators.
 Reports ideally should be on demand via self-service for the appropriate audiences.
 Analysis should show compensation effectiveness, distribution, fairness, and discrepancies.
 Predictive analytics can use the company's data assets to spot trends, predict future performance, and proactively reduce risk.

-Taking compensation plans, together with performance assumptions about attainment of goals that drive variable pay, provides the information needed to simulate compensation spending and return on investment (ROI).
+Using compensation plans, together with performance assumptions about attainment of goals that drive variable pay, to estimate compensation spending and return on investment (ROI).
 A compensation management system should provide the ability to run accurate simulations based on varying what-if scenarios.